Homeschooling with Dyslexia: Best Practices

 Reduced Peer Pressure in Homeschooling Dyslexic Child

 Children with dyslexia can have low self-esteem which may be exacerbated by the peer pressure that often occurs in a traditional school setting.
-Homeschooling can eliminate this source of anxiety and create a more comfortable, encouraging learning environment that allows the child to learn at their own pace.
+Homeschooling eliminates these social stressors, creating a safe space where the child can focus on learning without fear of judgment.

 Low Distractions